 Get your legal affairs in order before receiving elder care services

 As you get older, it becomes more and more important to get your legal affairs in order.
-If your loved ones will be needing senior care services in the near future, you should help them get all of their papers and affairs in order.
+If your loved ones will be needing elder care services in the near future, you should help them get all of their papers and affairs in order.
 Be sure that you understand their legal plans and requests for the end of their life.

 The Internet can prove to be a great resource for information on legal matters, especially those involving seniors.
 Read through the following helpful resources:

 - Law Issues for Consumers (American Bar Association)

 - Lawyer Locator Tool (National Academy of Elder Law Attorneys, Inc.)

 An advance directive will allow your family, friends, and doctors know how to handle your health and treatment at the end of your life.
 Should you become sick and unable to make decisions regarding your own health, your elder care services will be decided upon by one of two ways:

 - Living Will—This legal document will contain your specifications for certain treatments and health care options.

 - Power of Attorney (Health Care)—You can appoint someone to make decisions related to your health, should you become unable to make decisions yourself.